Best of Saitama: the sprawling lush Musashi Kyuryo National Government Park, aka Shinrin Park:

 Shinrin Park – Musashi Kyuryo National Government Park

-Shinrin park (also known as Musashi Kyuryo National Goverment Park) is vast, 304 hectares to be precise.
-To put that in perspective; 65 times the size of Tokyo Dome!
-There is an entrance fee for children over the age of 6 and parking is charged, but it is well worth the money as there are lots of things to do and see for people of all ages.
-They also host special events most weekends and during holidays, which often cost extra money.
+Musashi Kyuryo National Goverment Park is best known as Shinrin Park.
+It is a vast 304 hectares (65 times the size of Tokyo Dome!) of lush greenery and seasonal blooms with dozens of attractions.
+There is an entrance fee for adults and parking is charged.
+But it is well worth the money as there are lots of things to do and see for people of all ages.
+Fees are in the Information section at the bottom of the post.
+There are restaurants, shops and food vans in the park.
+But please note the food vans aren’t there everyday.
+The park also host special events most weekends and during holidays, which often cost extra money.

 The adventure playground has 23 different pieces of equipment, including the very popular pirates ship pictured above.
 There is a long roller slide with sacks you can borrow to sit on.
 There are also lots of climbing and balance equipment and even a tightrope bridge over the river.